australias-best-silo-art

 Date completed: March 2015

-The Northam CBH Group silos is still a fully operational site and one of the busiest in Western Australia.
-Work continued on as normal during the 16-day, 740-litre paint with trucks coming and going while each artist painted four of the massive 16 grain holding complex.
+The Northam CBH Group silos still stand on a fully operational site and one of the busiest in Western Australia.
+Work continued as normal during the 16-day, 740-litre paint with trucks coming and going while each artist covered four of the massive 16 grain holding complex.

-Working across all four silos as one, HENSE's design bleeds into the next to produce his signature abstract patterns in explosive blocks of fluoro colour.
+Working across all four silos as one, HENSE's design bleeds into the next to produce his trademark abstract patterns in explosive blocks of fluoro colour.

 Newdegate Silo